 About the host Rik Verhalle

 Rik studied architecture and is also an Eindhoven city guide.
-He shares a new tip every other week.
+He shares a new tip every month.

 Eindhoven is one of the greenest cities in the Netherlands.
 Say what?
 Yep, and Rik knows the best spots.
 In this week’s tip, he shares some of the finest and most tranquil places to relax in the city.

 A couple of fun facts from your favorite city guide, before we move on to this week’s tip.
 Eindhoven got its current shape (more or less) in 1920 when the city merged with five surrounding villages.
 Together with Strijp, Gestel, Stratum, Tongelre, and Woensel, a city of about 46,000 inhabitants originated.
 When you look closer at the map of Eindhoven, you will see that the dividing lines of those areas are some of the greenest parts of the city.
 The Genneper Parken, Wandelpark Eckart, the Stadswandelpark, and the Philips de Jongh Wandelpark, for example.
 Speaking of green, don’t forget the Henri Dunant Park, in the middle of Woensel.
 Here you will find 22 hectares full of trees, water, and spacious green playgrounds.

 For those who can't choose, this is Rik’s top three parks in Eindhoven: